Bob Waters Field at E.J. Whitmire Stadium

 The stadium has also hosted numerous television games over the years.
 One of the earliest came in 1978 as ABC showcased the Catamounts and Mountaineers from Cullowhee.
 Other broadcasts include ESPNU, SportSouth, Comcast/Charter Sports Southeast (CSS-TV) and most recently, the combined efforts of WLOS-TV and WMYA-TV in Asheville to air select WCU home games.

-Currently with 13,742 seats, the football facility is located on the south end of the WCU campus and is bordered by the picturesque Cullowhee Creek on the west side; Jordan-Phillips Field House and WCU Weight Room on its north end; and the Liston B. Ramsey Regional Activity Center, which in addition to serving as the home venue for men's and women's basketball and volleyball also features the Dale and Diane Hollifield Football Locker Room, WCU Football Offices and Team Room as well as the athletic training facilities.
+Currently with 13,742 seats, the football facility is located on the south end of the WCU campus and is bordered by the picturesque Cullowhee Creek on the west side; Jordan-Phillips Field House and WCU Weight Room on its north end; and the Liston B. Ramsey Regional Activity Center, which in addition to serving as the home venue for men's and women's basketball and volleyball also features the Dale & Diane Hollifield Football Locker Room that includes the David & Marie Brinkley Senior Locker Room and the Winslow & Lonnie Galloway Players' Lounge; the WCU Football Team Room; and the WCU Football Offices, as well as the athletic training facilities.

 In addition to the artificial surface at Bob Waters Field, the WCU Football team also utilizes a grass practice field located across Cullowhee Creek from the stadium.
 Traditionally, the team will use the natural surface during pre-season workouts, as well as during weekly preparations for road games that will be contested on grass.